jparkeen/ragial-crawler/README.md

 - Average Price on a seven (7) days analysis
 - Ragial item link

-# For future Updates, if they happen
+# For future Updates, if they ever happen
 - Will check if the found item is actually being sold, or is just on the Ragial history
 - Official script extern documentation
-- Colored data frame output
 - And on-the-fly decided features.
 - Or nothing, at all.